-The "Other" item decreased compared to 31 December 2015 by EUR 56,331 thousand, with reference mainly to the international sector.
-This item mainly contains the effects of the consolidation of the Group's operating entities with reference to existing relations with various partners in joint initiatives.
+The "Other" item decreased compared to 2015 by EUR 56,331 thousand, with reference mainly to the international sector.
+This item mainly contains the effects of the consolidation of the Group's operating entities with reference to the value of existing relations with various partners in joint initiatives.